 To some, going to the gynecologist (aka gyno) for the first time may be scary.
-But the truth is, it’s one of the first steps that women take toward adulthood—just like getting your period or buying your first bra.
+But the truth is, it’s one of the first steps that women and folks with vaginas take toward adulthood — maybe like getting your period or buying your first bra.

-Unfortunately, women in our society have been conditioned to see our own vaginas as something shameful, only to be talked about when “appropriate”—such as during childbirth.
+Unfortunately, in our society, we’ve been conditioned to see our vaginas as something shameful, only to be talked about when “appropriate” — such as during childbirth.

 This perpetuation of silence and shame is what creates the unnecessary fear that evolves around going to the gyno.